microsoft/terraform-provider-azuredevops/website/docs/r/security_permissions.html.markdown

 - Permission names are namespace-specific and case-sensitive.
 All permission names in the `permissions` map are validated against the namespace - if any permission name is invalid, an error will be returned
 - When `replace = true`, all existing permissions for the principal will be removed and replaced with the specified permissions
 - When `replace = false`, the specified permissions will be merged with existing permissions, allowing you to manage only a subset of permissions
+- when `replace = false`, deletion of the resource only removes the permissions specified in the `permissions` map, rather than all permissions for the principal
 - The `principal` must be a group descriptor or identity ID.
 Individual user principals are not supported
 - Use the `azuredevops_security_namespace_token` data source to generate correct tokens for different resource types
 - Permissions are propagated asynchronously and may take a few moments to take effect